Give Us A Call: 206-467-3190

 - You may only enter one deferred prosecution in a lifetime.
 For this reason, we often advise against entering a deferred prosecution on a first offense.

 - You must give up the opportunity to fight your case and waive all your rights associated with proceeding to trial.
 If you are to be found out of compliance with the terms of the deferred prosecution, the judge would simply read the police reports in your case and find you guilty of the original DUI charge.

 - Even if successfully completed and dismissed, a deferred prosecution will be considered a “prior offense” if you were to receive another Washington DUI.

-- By entering into a deferred prosecution you make a legal record that you are chemically dependent (alcoholic or drug addicted) or suffering from mental health problems which can have long term consequences.
+- By entering into a deferred prosecution you make a legal record that you have a severe substance abuse disorder (alcoholic or drug addicted) or suffering from mental health problems which can have long term consequences.

 - You must remain abstinent from alcohol and non-prescribed, mood altering substances during the 5 years.
 You would be subject to random urinalysis tests through both your treatment agency and probation to confirm your abstinence.

 - The treatment program is time consuming and requires a sincere commitment to sobriety.
 For some people, it can be a life saver.
 However, without a sincere belief that you need and will benefit from the treatment program, it can be difficult to comply.